namanverma4321/namanverma4321/README.md

 ## About Me

-Data Analyst skilled in SQL, Python, Power Query, Databricks, and BI tools.
+Pricing Analyst skilled in SQL, Python, Power Query, Databricks, and BI tools.
 Currently working in pricing and revenue analytics with a focus on automation, reporting, and data-driven decision support.

 ## Skills